Table of Contents

 As a child, I remember keeping my face completely still during a confrontation.
 If somebody hurt my feelings, I would wait to be alone before I allowed myself to cry.
 Little incidents that others would laugh off stayed stuck inside my head.
 I would remember every detail, and I would go over it all with an obsessive focus.

-Now when I look back, I realize I grasped some very adult concepts at a very early age, and a lack of a confidante ensured that there was no one to teach me a healthy way to express myself.
+Now when I look back, I realise I grasped some very adult concepts at a very early age, and a lack of a confidante ensured that there was no one to teach me a healthy way to express myself.
 There were people who tried to help, but there was always a massive difference in perspective.
 My reactions didn’t make sense to others which always made me feel insecure and unsure of myself.

 Every time I tried to connect with people, it ended badly, increasing my sense of isolation.
 Books and solitude have been my two steady friends throughout my life.
 During my year abroad (essentially my first foray into society!), I sought some professional guidance, and it was one of the best decisions I ever made.